e107-eFiction/modules/README.md

 ## storybanner module

-This module adds banner field for story and series.
-Simple oneline text field for full path to image.
+This module adds a banner field for stories and series.
+Simple one-line text field for the full path to the image.

 To use it in skin: